rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### Encryption

-Encryption is the transformation of data into a form that is as close to impossible as possible to read without the appropriate knowledge (e.g. a key).
+Encryption transforms data into a form that is close to impossible to read without the appropriate knowledge (e.g., a key).
 Its purpose is to ensure privacy by keeping information hidden from anyone for whom it is not intended.

 ### Decryption

-Decryption is the reverse of encryption; it is the transformation of encrypted data back into an intelligible form.
+Decryption is the reverse of encryption; it transforms encrypted data into an intelligible form.

 ### Cipher